Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Why pure sinewave and not the cheaper “modified sine wave” inverters?
 Important question!
 The modified sine power is not considered ideal for sensitive electronics and even for tools.
 It is a known fact that the “dirty power” these provide can shorten the lifespan of the devices it is attached to.
 Pure sine is “clean power” which protects your gear and minimizes the risk of failure.
 Pure sine inverters are more expensive but they are the pro choice.

 A good quality inverter is an investment.
 You will often find “cheapie” inverters boasting huge power in big letters.. but then you buy it and find it won’t power the device you bought it for.
 The reality is that the power ratings of these cheapie inverters are exaggerated and the quality is crap.
-My go-to brands are AIMS and Xantrex:
+My top picks are AIMS, Giandel and Xantrex:

 Here is a Heavy Duty 1/0 Inverter Cable Kit for example.